nkaraffa/Intro-to-AI-Machine-Learning-and-Python-basics/README.md

 		o The neural network can only make determinations based on the above numerical factors (i.e. the neural network can't "see" the image only its details)

+			• Architecture of the Fashion MNIST Neural Network ○ Input Layer:  Will transform images from 2d to 1d ○ Hidden Layer:  Training will be performed here
+		○ Output Layer:  Will predict what class the image belongs to

+		○ Training Method:
+			○ Back Propagation Algorithm:  neural networks guesses then answer is checked and graded; repeat as needed o If the model predicted correctly, weights increase. o If the model was wrong, weights decrease.

 ___________